jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The MCU Battles
 The owner of a character is the player who brought that card to the game, regardless of which side that character is currently on.
 So Iron Monger’s **Steal Idea** power will trigger when a character that an enemy player “owns” gets recruited, whether that enemy player recruited it themselves or if you used Iron Monger’s **You Had a Great Idea, Tony** power.

+# Isabelle
+Set: The Predator Battles
+**Sniper Nest**
+Isabelle’s supporting character has this keyword.
+Enemy players can turn down any Location with an (Energy/"Blue"), including their “wild” Location, to turn off this effect for a turn.

 # Jessica Jones
 Set: Legacy